-Generally, there is no requirement that an employer continues to pay a former employee while he or she is subject to post-employment restrictive covenants in the absence of a contractual agreement between the employer and employee to do so.
-In some states, however, payment during the restricted period will increase the likelihood that a court will find the covenant reasonable and enforceable.
+Washington requires continued base pay during the duration of a non-competition provision if the employee was terminated as part of a lay-off.
+Otherwise, generally, there is no requirement for an employer to continue to pay a former employee while he or she is subject to post-employment restrictive covenants in the absence of a contractual agreement between the employer and employee to do so.
+In some states, however, payment during the restricted period will increase the likelihood that a court will find such a covenant reasonable and enforceable.